ygini/ObjectiveREST/README.md

 ##Notice
 This project is based on different others projects who use their own license.
 You can read more about it in the NOTICE.md file.

-##Get ObjectiveREST
+##Get and set ObjectiveREST

-Becareful when you create your git clone, this project use submodule, so the best way to get your copy is:
+Be careful when you create your git clone, this project use submodule, so the best way to get your copy is:

     git clone --recursive https://github.com/ygini/ObjectiveREST.git